vishnoisuresh/onboarding-chart/README.md

   - `enabled`: A boolean value indicating whether resource quotas should be created for the team.
 When set to `true`, resource quotas will be created.
 When set to `false`, no resource quotas will be created.
   - `cpu`: The CPU limit for the team's resource quota.
   - `memory`: The memory limit for the team's resource quota.
-- `projectRole`: The role assigned to the team in the Kubernetes cluster.
+- `projectRole`: The role assigned to the team in the cluster.
 If not specified, the default role is `admin`.

 ```bash
 | Parameter                   | Description                                  | Default |